signet-framework/case-study/pages/case-study/background/monoliths_and_microservices.md

-# Monoliths and Microservices
+# Of Monoliths and Microservices

-**\[This version flows (microservices -> testing -> testing microservices)\]\
-\[This version cuts most of the monolith section, and slims down the microservices section\]**

-Signet addresses specific challenges with testing applications composed of microservices.
+**Signet** addresses specific challenges with testing applications composed of microservices.
 Before exploring those challenges, we discuss the attributes of microservices which underpin the decisions we made when designing Signet.

 ## What is a Monolith?

-Microservices are best introduced in contrast to Monoliths.
-In a **monolithic** architecture, all of the application's business logic is deployed together as a single unit.
+Microservices are best introduced in contrast to *monoliths*.
+In a **monolithic architecture**, all of the application's business logic is deployed together as a single unit.

-Typically this means that the code for every business domain is stored in the same repository and is run as a single operating system process.
-Each business domain is modeled by one or more programming constructs (module, class, package, etc.).
+Typically, this means that each business domain is modeled by one or more programming constructs (*e.g.* class or module) that are stored in a shared repository.
-One business domain can interact with the others through in-memory method calls.
+When deployed, the application runs as a single process, allowing business domains to interact with each other through in-memory method calls.

 ## What are Microservices?